pHarith/CaShTracK/README.md

 income and spendings.
 Users can create profiles and keep track of their money and plan their finances using the tools provided.

+Please install required requirements using the following commands:

+> pip install -r requirements.txt

+Please read note.txt to obtain the uri and keys to initialize the Flask app.

 ## Programming Langugages used:
 * Python (Flask),
 * Javascript,